09238/LNP-TMSC/README.md

 # LNP-TMSC
-Source code of Tensorial Multi-view Subspace Clustering Based on Logarithmic n-order Penalty for High-order Tensor Completion.
+Source code of Tensorial Multi-view Subspace Clustering Based on Logarithmic n-order Penalty.
 The relevant code is still being organized.